malramsay64/phd-thesis/05_Crystal_Melting/results.md

 ## Melting Rates

-The simulations in @sec:polymorphic-stability show the p2 crystal to be most stable, so is used for further analysis of the melting rate.
+The simulations in @sec:polymorphic_stability find the p2 polymorph to be the most stable crystal structure, so is used for an analysis of the melting rate.
-The isotropic melting rate of the p2 crystal is the chosen metric, measured using an estimated radius, found from the volume by assuming a circular crystal.
+The isotropic melting rate of the p2 crystal is the rate we are measuring, measured by estimating the radius of the crystal found from the volume and assuming a circular crystal.
-@fig:melting_radius shows a linear time dependence fitting the expected behaviour, over all temperatures.
+This assumption is validated by @fig:melting_radius showing the expected linear melting over all temperatures.

-![This figure shows the change in the estimated radius of the crystal as a function of time.
-The radius is estimated from the volume assuming a circular crystal.
-Each set of conditions is repeated five times starting from independent configurations, which are used to estimate the confidence intervals.
-The change in the radius is expected to change linearly, which is reflected in all the data.
-](../Projects/Crystal_Melting/figures/melting_radius.svg){#fig:melting_radius}

 With the time dependence of the estimated radius matching the expected linear dependence, the crystal growth rate is the slope of a linear fit.